 For this project, since it’s a time-based challenge, for the UX area, I focused on the Discovery and the Explore steps of the design process, then continued with the UI part of creating the visual of the app.

-I started with conducting quantitative research by sending a google form survey to a few individuals who were within the millennial age group, as it was the easiest way to conduct the research within the time frame.
-The purpose of the interview was to get further information about what the users need from such an app.
+To understand the users better about what they feel and what they need before buying plants, and to pinpoint the problem that makes them frustrated when trying to take care of a plant, I conducted research by sending a google form survey to a few individuals who were within the millennial age group.
 The questions included were for example: what is the user’s overall feeling about taking care of plants, what are their sources of information when it comes to taking care of plants, what is their frustration and so on.
 The survey was done by 6 participants.

 This research process was done by downloading different apps available that offer the same type of purpose, to see what type of approach they use to answer the user’s needs.
 From this process I could see that most of the apps decided to be some type of pocket encyclopedia, focusing on plants.
 This of course valuable since it’s informative but lacks interaction with the users.